stolk/chiaharvestgraph/README.md

 Depending on the vertical resolution of the terminal, every plot pixel represents a number of seconds, 15 minutes from top to bottom.

+NOTE: You can see more days of the week by simply resizing your terminal to be wider.

 ## Colours

 A yellow colour means that the harvest frequency is nominal for that time span.